moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/mappings.md

 export default Exports;
 ```

-When adding new types to a mapping:
+When adding a new module, or adding types to an existing module:

 - Add its path and a name to `generate.js`
   - Name should be the last part of the path except in cases where it breaks syntax (e.g. `highlight.js` -> `HighlightJS`)